-- How does the overall demographic makeup of those who are engaged in the public process compare to the overall makeup of the city? - Who is underrepresented and how does the proposed policy, plan, or process potentially affect them? - What are the historic and current power dynamics of the group in relation to the rest of the community? - Who are the key organizational partners and intermediaries?
+- How does the overall demographic makeup of those who are engaged in the public process compare to the overall makeup of the city? - Who is underrepresented and how does the proposed policy, plan, or project potentially affect them?

+- Are there historic and current power imbalances that should be considered in the design of the public engagement process to be inclusive? - Who are the key organizational partners and intermediaries?
 Are specific community leaders, business associations, or activists engaged?
-Are these partners aware of and actively addressing historic inequities? - What background information will underrepresented groups need to participate effectively?
-How will that information be prepared and delivered?
+Are these partners aware of and actively addressing historic inequities? - What background information will historically underrepresented groups need to participate effectively?
+How will that information be prepared and delivered? - Are there power dynamics based on historic, financial, political, or other advantages that may impact an individual's or group's ability to influence decision making?